docker/docs/README.md

 We value your contribution.
 We'd like to make it as easy as possible to submit your contributions to the Docker docs repository.
-Changes to the docs are handled through pull requests against the `master` branch.
+Changes to the docs are handled through pull requests against the master branch.
 To learn how to contribute, see our [Contribute section](https://docs.docker.com/contribute/overview/).

 ## Copyright and license

-Copyright 2013-2023 Docker, inc, released under the <a href="https://github.com/docker/docs/blob/main/LICENSE">Apache 2.0 license</a> .
+Copyright 2013-2023 Docker, Inc., released under the <a href="https://github.com/docker/docs/blob/main/LICENSE">Apache 2.0 license</a> .